symfony/symfony-docs/workflow.rst

     state marking store does not support a model being on multiple places at the same time.
 This means a "workflow" must use a "multiple_state" marking store and a "state_machine" must use a "single_state" marking store.
-Symfony configures the marking store according to the "type" by default, so it's preferable to not configure it.
+Symfony configures the marking store according to the "type" by default, so it is preferable to not configure it.

     A single state marking store uses a ``string`` to store the data.
 A multiple